 You will have regular sessions at our Curriculum Centre in Norwich.
+These cover approaches to teaching, subject knowledge, and the assignments that make up your PGCE.
 On average there is one session a week in the autumn term and one session a fortnight in the spring term.

 Will I be supported in managing pupil behaviour?

 Absolutely, yes.
 Learning to manage the behaviour of pupils is something all trainees are concerned about, and we have a comprehensive system of support in place to ensure that you get behaviour right from the outset.